justus-zorn/Hazard/DOCS.md

 ## get_axis(player, axis)
 'get_axis' returns the current state of 'axis' for 'player'.
 Valid values for axis are 'Mouse X' and 'Mouse Y'.
+## get_composition(player)
+'get_composition' returns the current text composition for 'player'.
+After the 'Game.on_text_input' function is called, the text composition is reset.
 ## draw_sprite(player, texture, x, y, size, frame_length?, animation_start?)
 'draw_sprite' draws a square texture on the screen of the specified player. 'x' and 'y' are screen coordinates (in pixels), where (0, 0) is the center of the screen. 'size' is the size of the